 Camper participation in showcase is a mandatory part of attendance.
 Because campers will depend on their bandmates to be there at rehearsals, please make sure the camper will be able to attend the WHOLE week of camp.

 Backbone is a safe and secure venue.
 Backbone and GR!BNE staff will be on site at all times during the week to assist with GR!BNE.

 The cost of GR!BNE has been determined to be similar to other holiday activities for kids in Brisbane.

-There are a small number of full and partial scholarships for the January 2019 camp, giving kids from disadvantaged backgrounds a chance to participate in GR!BNE.
+There are a small number of full and partial scholarships for each camp, giving kids from disadvantaged backgrounds a chance to participate in GR!BNE.
 Campers who would like a scholarship should indicate this on their registration form; we will then be in touch with details on how to apply.